 Dr. Cyborg's robotic eye having a holoprojector was inspired by R2-D2.

 As a Stromling, Zachary Virchaus has made numerous references to the villains of the franchise.
-After his transformation, his conversation with Ahua mimics Emperor Palpatine's talk to Darth Vader in Episode III: Revenge of the Sith.
-Zach has also ordered the Mutant Dinos to destroy the Dino Attack in a similar way Palpatine ordered the Trade Federation to wipe out the rebellion on Naboo in Episode I: The Phantom Menace.
+After his transformation, his conversation with Ahua mimics Emperor Palpatine's talk to Darth Vader in Revenge of the Sith.
+Zach has also ordered the Mutant Dinos to destroy the Dino Attack in a similar way Palpatine ordered the Trade Federation to wipe out the rebellion on Naboo in The Phantom Menace.
 When confronting Frozeen and Greybeard, Zach spoke to them as Obi-Wan confronted General Grievous on Utapau in Episode III.
-Zachary's redemption also ended up being very similar to the climatic scene in Episode VI: Return of the Jedi when Darth Vader betrayed Emperor Palpatine to save his son.
+Zachary's redemption also ended up being very similar to the climatic scene in Return of the Jedi when Darth Vader betrayed Emperor Palpatine to save his son.

 Rockford and Semick sending each other coded radio messages concerning the infiltration and battle for the Pharaoh's Forbidden Ruins: